-98 3.
-Affected Environment 3.13 Recreation Also now included in the expanded Study Area and in the viewshed of the PSEGS is a small segment of the Bradshaw Trail National Back Country Byway, as it passes over the Mule Mountains.
+Also now included in the expanded Study Area and in the viewshed of the PSEGS is a small segment of the Bradshaw Trail National Back Country Byway, as the byway passes over the Mule Mountains.
 While discussed as a recreation resource in the PSPP PA/FEIS, no part of the 70-mile route would be within the viewshed of PSPP.
 See Section 4.18, Impacts on Visual Resources for additional details.
 The PSEGS would be within the viewshed of several BLM-managed wilderness areas, including Palen-McCoy (1.25 mile northeast), Chuckwalla Mountains, and Little Chuckwalla Mountains (14 miles southeast).
 Also included in the expanded 30-mile Visual Impact Threshold Distance (See Figure 3.19-3) are four additional BLM-managed wilderness areas: Ornocopia Mountains, Palo Verde Mountains, Rice Valley, and Sheephole Valley; however, the PSEGS would not actually be visible from these wilderness areas and are not discussed further.
-In addition to these BLM managed areas, the National Park Service administers the Joshua Tree National Park, the southeast end of which is located approximately 7.5 miles northwest of the PSEGS site.
+In addition to these BLM managed areas, the National Park Service administers the Joshua Tree National Park, the southeast end of which is located approximately 7.5 miles northwest of the Palen Solar Electric Generating System (PSEGS) site.
 Joshua Tree National Park contains over 800,000 acres of land and is used for hiking, mountain biking and rock climbing, and camping.
-Joshua Tree Wilderness is designated in the portion of the Park closest to the PSEGS.
-Other recreational opportunities within the Park include wildflower viewing and birdwatching (NPS, 2013a, 2013b).
-The Park is open year-round, with peak visitation occurring in April.
-There were approximately 1.4 million recreational visits to the Park in 2012 (NPS, 2013c).
+Joshua Tree Wilderness is designated in the portion of Joshua Tree National Park closest to the PSEGS.
+Other recreational opportunities within Joshua Tree National Park include wildflower viewing and birdwatching (NPS, 2013a, 2013b).
+Joshua Tree National Park is open year-round, with peak visitation occurring in April.
+There were approximately 1.4 million recreational visits to Joshua Tree National Park in 2012 (NPS, 2013c).
 No additional NPS units would be within the expanded Study Area for recreation.
 Palen Solar Electric Generating System Draft SEIS 3.13-3 July 2013

 99 3.
 Affected Environment 3.13 Recreation This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.13-4 July 2013